-The new rules shorten the average maturity limits for money market funds, which helps to limit the exposure of funds to certain risks such as sudden interest rate movements.
+Money market funds are currently shorten when understanding the average maturity limit because of the new rules, this helps to limit the risk that funds are exposed to in situations such as unexpected interest rate movements.
 Under this rule, the maximum average maturity is limited to 60 days (currently 90 day limit).
 This will prevent the funds from investing in long-term floating rate securities.

 “Know Your Investor” Procedures

-The new rules require funds to hold sufficiently liquid securities to meet foreseeable redemptions.
-Currently, there are no such requirements.
-In order to meet this new requirement, funds would need to develop procedures to identify investors whose redemption requests may pose risks for funds.
-As part of these procedures, funds would need to anticipate the likelihood of large redemptions.
+New implemented rules now require funds to hold a sufficient amount of liquid securities to meet the expected redemptions.
+Presently, there is no such rule requiring this.
+This new rule makes it a requirement to identify investors whose redemption requests pose a risks for funds.
+Due to these new procedures, funds must anticipate the probability of large redemptions.